 ▪My Device Groups — contains private device groups that are only accessible to yourself.
 To share a private device group as public, see Sharing a device group for details.

-▪Public — contains device groups that can be accessible to all users in the current domain.
+▪Shared Device Groups — contains device groups that can be accessible to all users in the current domain.

-▪System — contains the system built-in device groups which are generated after the routing protocol calculation for the discovered devices.
+▪System Device Groups — contains the system built-in device groups which are generated after the routing protocol calculation for the discovered devices.
 Every system device group collects devices configured with the same routing protocol and AS number, and is also named with the routing protocol and the AS number, such as #EIGRP 100.
 The device groups in this category are not intended to be modified or deleted.

-▪Media — contains the media used to connect interfaces of multiple devices (multi-point) together in a specific topology type, including LAN, WAN, DMVPN, MPLS Cloud, bus and so on.
+▪Media — contains the media used to connect interfaces of multiple devices (multi-point) together in a specific topology type, including WAN, DMVPN, MPLS Cloud, bus and so on.
 For example, a LAN segment in IPv4 L3 topology.